-Bitcoin SV has made the transition into (for all practical purposes) unlimited block size.
+Bitcoin SV has made the transition to (for all practical purposes) unlimited block size.

 You can now store any amount of data on the BSV blockchain, which raises serious questions about scalability.